 Extract from ‘A wonderland of weirdness’ by Gabriella Coslovich published in the Gallery’s Artlines magazine, issue 1, 2018

-‘Patricia Piccinini: Curious Affection‘ is exclusive to Brisbane at the Gallery of Modern Art (GOMA) from 24 March – 5 August 2018.
+‘Patricia Piccinini: Curious Affection‘ was exclusive to Brisbane’s Gallery of Modern Art (GOMA) from 24 March – 5 August 2018.

 Featured image detail: Patricia Piccinini Kindred 2018